-Welcome to the Council on Children and Families website.
+Welcome to the Council on Children and Families' website.
 We recognize that visitors to our website are concerned about their privacy.
-The Council therefore is committed to maintaining your privacy when you visit our website in accordance with the provisions of the New York State Internet Security and Privacy Act, the Freedom of Information Law, and the federal Children's Online Privacy Protection Act.
+The Council, as described herein, is committed to maintaining your privacy and adheres to the provisions of the New York State Internet Security and Privacy Act, the Freedom of Information Law and the federal Children's Online Privacy Protection Act.

 The Council on Children and Families provides links to websites of local, state and federal government agencies and other organizations.
-When you click on these external links, you will, in effect, leave the Council on Children and Families website.
+When you click on these external links, you will leave the Council on Children and Families' website.
 A link does not constitute an endorsement of the content, viewpoint, accuracy, opinions, policies, products, services or accessibility of that website.